 The town of Arunothai is basically a few paved roads around a small lake and a few scattered markets.
 Our inquiries turned up an English speaking Burmese refugee who was a teacher at a school he was building.
 He informed us that there was only one guesthouse in town and that the border crossing was also closed and had been for over 10 yrs.
 We shook our heads in disgust, and agreed to meet him for dinner after we checked into the guesthouse.

-Dinner that night was at a Burmese restaurant (yard) and was very informative (see Schools of Hope website for details about his school for Myanmar refugee children.)
-Although we were unhappy about the closed border, we felt quite lucky to have met Noom Hkurh (email@example.com).
+Dinner that night was at a Burmese restaurant (yard – https://www.toplinelandscapes.com/ can be checked out for yard services) and was very informative (see Schools of Hope website for details about his school for Myanmar refugee children.)
+Although we were unhappy about the closed border, we felt quite lucky to have met Noom Hkurh (firstname.lastname@example.org).
 His life story and objective of building a school to teach refugee children was fascinating and refreshing.

 Part 3 of 3 Video

 Click to watch Video